Here are the best online savings accounts from Bankrate for 2019:

 High Rate: HSBC Direct Savings - 2.05% APY, $1 Minimum Balance for APY.
 User-friendly online experience.

-High Rate: FNBO Direct - 2.00% APY, $1 Minimum Balance for APY.
-No monthly fees.
+High Rate: Comenity Direct Bank - 2.00% APY, $1 Minimum Balance deposit for APY.
+Great customer experience.

 High Rate: Goldman Sachs Bank USA - 1.90% APY, No Minimum Balance for APY.
 No Transaction Fees.